Battle of Kitcheners' Wood

-The Battle of Kitcheners' Wood was fought during World War I during the Second Battle of Ypres.
+The Battle of Kitcheners' Wood was fought in April 1915 during the Second Battle of Ypres in World War I.

 Location

 The name of this oak plantation derived from the French name, Bois-de-Cuisinères, where French troops housed their field kitchens, and not in reference, as is sometimes thought, to the British general officer Lord Kitchener.
 (Thus the name of the feature is "Kitcheners' " with the apostrophe after the "s", indicating the plural possessive.)

 Background

 On the night of 22 April 1915, the Germans launched the first poison gas attack of the war on the western front.
 The object of their attack was the Ypres Salient, and they concentrated their initial attack on two French divisions, the 45th (Algerian) and 79th (Territorial).
 Attacking in the evening of the 21st, the two French divisions found themselves ill-prepared to cope with the chlorine gas and promptly broke, leaving a gap in the line six kilometres wide.

 The 1st Canadian Division, which had been in France since February, was hastily pulled out of reserve and ordered to seal the line.
 In particular, a position known as Kitcheners' Wood was ordered reinforced, and two Canadian battalions were selected for the job – which in the event turned out to be a major counter-attack, and the first major offensive operation of Canadian troops in the war.